embarklabs/embark/README.md

 * Automatically deploy contracts and make them available in your JS code.
 Embark watches for changes, and if you update a contract, Embark will automatically redeploy the contracts (if needed) and the dapp.
 * Contracts are available in JS with Promises.
 * Do Test Driven Development with Contracts using Javascript.
-* Keep track of deployed contracts, deploy only when truly needed.
+* Keep track of deployed contracts; deploy only when truly needed.
 * Manage different chains (e.g testnet, private net, livenet)
 * Easily manage complex systems of interdependent contracts.

 **Decentralized Storage (IPFS)**
 * Easily Store & Retrieve Data on the DApp through EmbarkJS.
-Includin uploading and retrieving files.
+Including uploading and retrieving files.
 * Deploy the full application to IPFS or Swarm.